bluepropane/babel-plugin-import-dir/README.md

 # babel-plugin-import-dir

 Babel plugin to allow importing all modules in subdirectories of a folder.
+Zero configuration.
 Supports babel >= 7.

 ## Usage